marcosbenigno/Computational-Linear-Algebra/README.md

-# Computational Linear Algebra Assignments
+# Computer Linear Algebra Assignments

-In this repository, can be found the assignments for the Computational Linear Algebra course.
+In this repository, can be found the assignments for the Computer Linear Algebra course.
 In each folder, are presented three directories, each containing routines for the task specified at the README file.

 The programs were written in Javascript and can be executed at any browser/node motor.